Sri Lanka Kindergarten & Teaching Volunteers

 You’ll also enjoy the satisfaction of having made a difference in the lives of these children.
 Your students will be warm, welcoming and eager to learn, and the lessons and games you lead will bring smiles to their faces.
 There’s no greater feeling than seeing the results of your work as the confidence and skills of your pupils increase during your time here.
 You’ll also create meaningful connections and make an impression on the children that will last a lifetime.

-- Arrival airport transfer between stated hours on start date
+- Airport transfers between stated hours on start date

 - All accommodation at a volunteer villa